kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs/guide.fr-fr.md

 It also assumes you have an OVHcloud Enterprise File Storage already available.
 If you don't, you can [order one in the OVHcloud Control Panel](/links/manager).

-You also need to have [Helm](https://docs.helm.sh/) installed on your workstation, please refer to the [How to install Helm on OVHcloud Managed Kubernetes Service](/pages/public_cloud/containers_orchestration/managed_kubernetes/installing-helm) tutorial.
+You also need to have [Helm](https://docs.helm.sh/) installed on your workstation.
+Please refer to the [How to install Helm on OVHcloud Managed Kubernetes Service](/pages/public_cloud/containers_orchestration/managed_kubernetes/installing-helm) tutorial.

 ## Instructions